snkzt/shortcut-peeper/README.md

     ```

 ## Inquiry
-Raise as issue on github for any inquiries.
+Raise an issue on github for any inquiries.

 ## Contributor
 Special thanks to @kinbiko!